Eight-Mansions/Oyaji-Hunter-Mahjong/release/Oyaji Readme.txt

   "Up, Right, Down, Left, Up, Down, Left, Right, L, R, B, C, B" to open the menu.
   HOWEVER!
 A true Hunter completes the game from start to finish!
+  # WARNING # You can't see the end credits if you use the level select code!

 ## Known Untranslated Text ##
 - When an oyaji attacks, a red jagged bubble appears with the name of the text.
+- When you win a round (Hunter Chance!) or lose (Punishment Time!)

-  Unfortunately, the old ANIM tool does not accept the dimensions and the game refuses any resizing unlike other images in game.
+Unfortunately, the old ANIM tool does not accept the existing dimensions and the game refuses any resizing unlike other anims in game.
 So until the new 3DO image tool 3it adds ANIM support, we don't have a way to fix it.
+We do have images ready, so we can update the patch then!

 ## Credits ##
 SnowyAria - Translation, Video Edits, Image Edits